 You can buy your GA ticket or book your table HERE.

-If you’re an international festival goer arriving into Bangkok then check out this Guide to Arriving in Bangkok!
+If you’re an international festival goer arriving in Bangkok then check out this Guide to Travelling to and Around Bangkok!
 There you will find several options to get you to your destination within the city before moving on to the festival.

 808 Festival is located in a very easily accessible venue so for all your newcomers who may feel a bit overwhelmed by this big city don’t worry!
 Getting there is pretty straightforward from any point in the city, below are several options to meet all your transport requirements!